 - For more information and tips on troubleshooting wrong addresses, see this MEWtopia article.

 - If you’ve been out of the loop for a while, it’s probably a good idea to refresh your memory and read up on the recent developments.
-Visit our Medium page and the MEWtopia blog for news, beginner guides, and fresh ideas to get the most value out of your Ethereum assets.
+Visit our Help Center and the MEWtopia blog for news, beginner guides, and fresh ideas to get the most value out of your Ethereum assets.

 We hope you found this guide helpful, but if you are still struggling, let us know at firstname.lastname@example.org and we’ll do our best to help you recover your wallet.
 A lot has changed in crypto in the last few years, and you may feel lost, but we are so glad to see you again!
 From the oldest forgotten wallet, to the latest and best in Ethereum — MEW is here for you.

-If you are regaining access to a mnemonic phrase or hardware wallet and seeing wrong addresses, see some troubleshooting tips: https://www.mewtopia.com/dear-mew-i-dont-see-the-right-address-when-using-mnemonic-phrase/
+If you are regaining access to a mnemonic phrase or hardware wallet and seeing wrong addresses, see these articles for more help: https://www.mewtopia.com/dear-mew-i-dont-see-the-right-address-when-using-mnemonic-phrase/

 Confused why you can't just restore wallet access with your email, phone number, or id, as you would with a social media platform or bank?
 See our explanation of how crypto wallets are different: https://www.mewtopia.com/why-we-are-not-a-bank/